 Your Company has received declarations from all the Independent Directors confirmingthat they meet the criteria of independence as prescribed under the provisions of theCompanies Act 2013 read with the Schedules and Rules issued there under as well asRegulation 16 of the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015.

-The details forming part of the extract of the Annual Return in Form MGT-9 is annexed herewith as Annexure A.
+Pursuant to Section 92(3) of the Companies Act 2013 ("the Act") the detailsforming part of the extract of the Annual Return in Form MGT-9 is annexed herewith as Annexure A.